angular/angular/aio/content/guide/lightweight-injection-tokens.md

 The tree-shaking problem arises when a component is used as an injection token.
 There are two cases when that can happen.

-*   The token is used in the value position of a [content query](guide/lifecycle-hooks#using-aftercontent-hooks "See more about using content queries.").
+*   The token is used in the value position of a [content query][AioGuideComponentLifecycleTutorialUsingAftercontentHooks]
-*   The token is used as a type specifier for constructor injection.
+*   The token is used as a type specifier for constructor injection

 In the following example, both uses of the `OtherComponent` token cause retention of `OtherComponent` \(that is, prevent it from being tree-shaken when it is not used\).